 - 1 teaspoon vanilla extract

-- Egg Replacer for 2 eggs, prepared according to package instructions (I like Ener-G brand)
+- 1 tablespoon Egg Replacer (or amount needed for 2 eggs, prepared according to package instructions, I like Ener-G brand)

 - 1 1/2 cups vegan chocolate chips

 - First, prepare the vegetarian bacon.
 If you're using frozen bacon, allow it to thaw, then chop into pieces about 1 cm squared.
 If you cut it after you cook it, it'll be crumbly.
 Not a big problem, as the non-uniform sized pieces will just make the cookies that much more interesting.